 It’s because of this knowledge that you are much better equipped to handle situations with your children.
 Regardless of what your parents may believe about their abilities in raising children, every child is different and they just don’t know your child as well as you do.

-I hope that these tips work for you and that you can set healthy boundaries that the whole family can follow.
+I hope that these tips work for you in dealing with your overbearing parents and that you can set healthy boundaries that the whole family can follow.
 My hope is that you will successfully manage the relationships between you, your parents, and your children.

 Follow us on Pinterest for more like this and pin this to your favorite parenting boards.